I have had a 30-year love/hate relationship with my snowblower.

-And like many dysfunctional relationships, I had vowed since the first day to end it.
-There are, after all, other snowblowers out there.
-However, I have been unable to do this.
+Yet, I have been unable to do this.
 I have come close.
 Many times.
-But this confounded machine has some sort of hoodoo/voodoo spell on me and I can’t seem to break it (the spell, that is).
+But, this confounded machine has some sort of hoodoo/voodoo spell on me that I can’t seem to break (the spell, that is).

 Oh, occasionally when winter conditions are ideal—warm with light fluffy snow—things are great.
 It snows, so I roll the snowblower out of the garage.
 I fuel it up.
 I squeeze the primer bulb a few times.
 I pull the starter cord.
 It roars to life on the second pull—sometimes third.
 I engage the throwing impeller.
 Then I shift it into drive and the machine rolls forward and proceeds to attack all of the snow that lays before it, dragging me behind.
 When it works, it is a beautiful thing.

 But, I am convinced my snowblower was switched at birth.